petertea96/Computer-Cluster-Help/README.md

-**4. How to transfer files from your computer onto the CAC directory (For windows):**
+## **4. How to transfer files from your computer onto the CAC directory (For windows):**

 One very amateur way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it.
-Filezilla can be used if you're a mac user.).
+Filezilla can be used as an alternative program if you're a mac user.).

 This program allows you to easily drag and drop files between your own computer directories to the directory on the Supercomputer.

 **Things you'll need to know:**

 Host name: login.cac.queensu.ca

 Port number: 22

 User name: _____

 Password: _____

-There are more sophisticated ways to upload files using the command line terminal.
+Note: There are more sophisticated ways to upload files using the command line terminal.
 Feel free to look those up if you're a pro.

-**5. How do you write your *.sh files?**
+## **5. How do you write your *.sh files?**

 - For something more sophisticated, feel free to use text editors on the command line such as nano or vim.

 -	If you're uncomfortable with this, you can instead download Notepad ++ and write them there.

--	When you save, always make sure to have the extension .sh
+-	When you save your bash scripts, always make sure to have the extension .sh

-- All bash scripts must start with a preamble that may look like this:
+- All bash scripts must start with a preamble that may look like this (I use this type of format for all my bash scripts):

 #!/bin/bash

+#SBATCH --job-name=myjobname

+#SBATCH --mail-type=ALL  #Ensures you will be notified/emailed when your job submission begins and ends.

+#SBATCH --mail-user=email@uottawa.ca

 #SBATCH -c [num_cpus]                      # Number of CPUS requested (default is 1 CPU).

 #SBATCH --mem=[megabytes]                  # Memory requested in megabytes (default is 1024 MB).

 #SBATCH -t days-hours:minutes:seconds      # How long you expect your job to run for (default is 3 hours).

-If your job takes longer than                                            # specified, then your job submission will end abruptly.
+Note: If your job takes longer than specified, then your job submission will end abruptly.

-** some demo commands to use as a test**
+**Some demo commands to use as a test**

-**Note to self: Write a shell script for this:** echo 'starting test job...' echo 'our job worked!'
+echo 'starting test job...'

+echo 'our job worked!'

+FYI - I've created this bash sscript as yourjob.sh.
+You should first change the email address, and then try to submit this as a job onto the cluster (read steps 6 and 7 first).

 **6. Submit your *.sh files onto CAC:**